Skip to content

 // data entry

-try (Scanner keyboard = new Scanner(System.in)) {
+try (Scanner clavier = new Scanner(System.in)) {

 ...

-// calculate the seats
+// we calculate the number of seats

-// save the results
+// we record the results

 ...